 We have an entire review for each one.
 We have listed here our topic-rated recommendation for each.

 In our review The Best Carbon Steel Pan of 2020 – The Secret of Chefs Everywhere, we recommend the Matfer Bourgeat – 12 5/8-inch Black Carbon Steel Round Frying Pan, Gray (062006).
 This pan first caught our attention when it was recommended by America’s Test Kitchen.
 It’s a sure-fire crowd pleaser if you maintain it well.
 And, best of all, no Teflon.

 2) Cast Iron

-You can read our full review at The Best Ceramic Cookware for Your Health in 2020 .
+You can read our full review at The Best Ceramic Cookware for Your Health in [currentyear] .

 Double-Check Your Cookware

-The exception to this is if you’re using them on extremely high heat.
+The exception to this is if you’re using Teflon on extremely high heat.
 Watch out for dangerous signs including smoke and the release of gases.
-This won’t lead to cancer or anything severe, but it could cause flu-like symptoms.
+These fumes are note supposed to cause cancer or anything severe, but may cause flu-like symptoms.